advanderveer/ep/v2/README.md

 The PrivateError hook only handles ep errors (and panics, which are always safe to consider to be server errors i guess).

+## Handling empty requests

+- Bind might be called on a non-nil input that just wants to extract query variables in a GET request

 ## Backlog
 - [x] SHOULD be able to use error hooks to assert if errors are server, client or